yowainwright/sassimple/README.md

 > Use a mixin to do complex css

-- In this we'll middle align a div
+- In this example we'll middle align a div

 Here's a mixin
 ```sass